Water Quality Report

 Santa Rosa Water uses our sampling data, as wells as data acquired by the Water Agency to produce the federally mandated "Consumer Confidence Report," or Water Quality Report.

-View the last seven years of sampling data from SCWA and from Santa Rosa's Farmers Lane Water Treatment Plant.
+View ten years of sampling data from SCWA and from Santa Rosa's Farmers Lane Water Treatment Plant.